XanderXu/HandVector/README.md

 [中文版](./README_CN.md)

-**HandVector** is a tool to calculate the similarity of hand gestures in visionOS, and with a macOS tool to test hand tracking in visionOS simulator.
+**HandVector** uses **Cosine Similarity** Algorithm to calculate the similarity of hand gestures in visionOS, and with a macOS tool to test hand tracking in visionOS simulator.

 <p align="center">
     <a href="#requirements">Requirements</a> • <a href="#usage">Usage</a> • <a href="#installation">Installation</a> • <a href="#contribution">Contribution</a> • <a href="#contact">Contact</a> • <a href="#license-mit">License</a>